lucaschirruINAF/SRT-Documentation/antenna.rst

 SARDARA's spectral resolution and sensitivity are defined by its full 1500 MHz bandwidth.
 However only 1200 MHz of the full 1500 MHz bandwidth is usable, since the 1200 MHz filter of the Total Power backend's Focus Selector is being used as input to SARDARA.

-**L-band setup**

-The full bandwidth for this receiver is 500 MHz (1.3-1.8 GHz).
-RF filters must be used (choose between XXL4, XXL2 etc.).
-For the 420 MHz configuration, the available filters are: XXL3, XXL5, XXC3 and XXC5 (to be selected following the needed sky frequency and polarization).
-We note that with these filters, the effective RF bandwidth is 100 MHz (using the XXL3 or XXC3 filters) or 90 MHz (using the XXL5 or XXC5 filters).

-**SARDARA is offered in shared-risk mode in all of its configurations.**

 More detailed information on the SARDARA backend can be found here: `SARDARA <https://www.worldscientific.com/doi/full/10.1142/S2251171718500046>`_.